boutroslab/HTSvis/README.md

     readxl (>= 1.0.0)

 ### HTSvis on local servers
 HTSvis can be deployed on local servers using shiny-server.
-This way local IT-departments can provide their own instance of HTSvis as web-server.
+This way local IT-departments can provide their own instance of HTSvis as web server.
 In brief, the GitHub repository has to be downloaded and the inst/appdir folder has to be copied to a designated folder on the shiny-server (e.g. /var/www/webapps).
 The detailed procedure depends on the local computing infrastructure.
 Further, detailed instructions on how to deploy shiny apps for the local network can be found in the shiny-server administrator's guide: http://docs.rstudio.com/shiny-server/

 ## Contact
 #### Christian Scheeder c.scheeder@dkfz.de